Professional or Skilled Tradesperson

 What workers are covered by labour mobility under the NWPTA?

+Any worker certified for an occupation by a regulatory authority is covered by the provisions of the Agreement.
 If you are unsure how labour mobility applies to your occupation, please contact the organization that issues your license or certification.

 What if an occupation is not regulated in one of the provinces?